 The above statements are the starting lines of the book.
 These two lines reminded me of the days when I started my Shravmusings blog along with my kid.
-As a parent, I am enthusiastic about sharing little anecdotes or mischief’s that my kid is up to to the entire world.
+As a parent, I am enthusiastic about sharing little anecdotes or mischiefs that my kid is up to to the entire world.
 But my inner voice used to remind me that no one would be willing to read about a toddler and his thoughts.
 So I used to convert those simple plain thoughts into funny anecdotes.
-That means the entire Shravmusings blog stands true to the beginning words of the book, isn’t it?
+That means the entire Shravmusings blog stands true to the book’s beginning words, doesn’t it?

 “A story in its simplest form is a connection of cause and effect.
 And that is exactly how humans think.
 So powerful is human’s impulse to find meaning that it sees them even when they’re not there”The Story of Story by Ravish Mani

 The above statement is such a simple fact.
 But thinking deeply will reveal the entire gamut of storytelling.
-Once we understand this concept, reading the books would also give you a totally different experience.
-Instead of getting immersed into the story as a simple reader, we now tend to look for more meanings in the story – the cause and the effects too.
+Once we understand this concept, reading the books will also give you a totally different experience.
+Instead of getting immersed in the story as a simple reader, we now tend to look for more meanings in the story – the cause and the effects too.

 “It’s necessary to render the precise experience necessary to cause an emotion, then take the audience through that experience.
 The causesThe Story of Story by Ravish Mani